Lukas-create/plantDB/docs/index.rst

 Example
 ~~~~~~~
+Following are three code block examples giving insight on how to use the tool

+Example 1: search for vegetation via coordinate input
 .. code:: python

    import plantDB as re

-   #To search for plant data start by calling question() in search
+   #to search for plant data via coordinate input, start by calling search_by_coordinates() in search.

-   re.search.question()
+   re.search.search_by_coordinates()

+   #by calling the function the user gets asked to provide x and y coordinates in the python console

+   #after providing coordinates in the console, point_in_bound() gets called to check if the coordinates are matching any of the provided shapefiles
-   #choose between one of the three provided options by entering the respective number in the console
+   #if they are inside one of the shapefiles, matching vegetation from the database 'Pflanzendaten.db' gets printed in the console

+Example 2: search for data in database
 .. code:: python

    import plantDB as re